hugosoliveira/AC_Code_Analyzer/README.md

 Depending on the distribuition the pip package manager might not be installed.
 Check the documentation of your distro on how to install it.
 Then, just type `pip install numpy pandas matplotlib scipy cmath`

+## Running the code
+ -  Now that you have everything settled, enter in the main folder with the command promprt, and typy `python Code_analyzer.py`

+## What to Expect
+The code will:
+- Identify the TFT folders.
+- Get all the CSV data and make all the transformations.
+- Create a folder named Results inside the main folder
+- Save the Data and Chart tables with all the analysis in the Results folder.
+- Create a folder named Graphs in the main folder
+- Save all the graphs (Gain, Smith Chart, and Parameters) inside the Graphs folder.

 #### Note: This is an ongoing code, I will add mode features in the future.